NathanaelRv91/public_repository_data_science/nba_semantic_layer_for_AI/nba_models_for_inference/predictive_models.md

 ## NBA All-Time Player Rankings (Point System) ##

-*Basic Player Stats Rankings for all statistics by per game and season totals since 2015*
+*Basic Player Stats Rankings for all statistics by per game and season totals since 1946*

+&rarr; You can reference the following analyses in my workspace to see how I built a comprehensive all-time player ranking system:
+  - [ALL-TIME PLAYER LISTS Breakdown!] (https://github.com/NathanaelRv91/public_repository_data_science/blob/main/nba_ad_hoc_analysis/2025%20NBA%20All%20Time%20Player%20List.pptx)